Starbix/dockerimages/nextcloud/README.md

 ### Features
 - Based on Alpine Linux.
-- Bundled with nginx and PHP 7.2.
+- Bundled with NGINX and PHP 7.2.
 - Automatic installation using environment variables.
 - Package integrity (SHA512) and authenticity (PGP) checked during building process.
 - Data and apps persistence.